Hitsteps/Wordpress/hitsteps-visitor-manager/readme.txt

 === Hitsteps Ultimate Web Analytics ===
 Contributors: hitsteps
-Tags: analytics, stats, statistics, chat, live, stat, visitor, monitor, heatmap, visitors, track, counter Requires at least: 2.7
+Tags: analytics, stats, statistics, chat, live, stat, visitor, monitor, heatmap, uptime, visitors, track, counter, online, visitors online,visitors online, count visitor, google analytics, GeoIP, Geo locations, analytics dashboard, visits, visitor city, visitor country, chart, browser, mobile, tablet, blog, today, yesterday, week, month, wp Statistics, year, post, page, sidebar, summary, feedburner, hits, pagerank, woopra, clicky, statcounter, gosquared, mixpanel, histats, alexa, live visit, diagram, graph, traffic
+Requires at least: 2.7
-Tested up to: 4.8.1
+Tested up to: 4.8.2
 Requires PHP: 5.0
-Stable tag: 5.41
+Stable tag: 5.43
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://www.hitsteps.com/features.php#price

 Hitsteps Analytics is a powerful real time website visitor manager, it allow you to view and interact with your visitors in real time.
+Provides advanced functions such as live chat, heatmap and uptime monitoring.

 == Description ==

-Hitsteps Analytics is a powerful real time visitor management and live chat app.
+Hitsteps Analytics is a powerful real time visitor management, heatmap and live chat app.
 It provides Website Uptime monitoring too.
 It allows you to view your visitors stream and follow each visitors to know more about each pages they see.
 It allow you to engage with your visitors using live chat tool.
 You'll be provided with detailed information about each visitor such as geolocation, their first visit on your site, referer to your site, their browser, OS and device and much more!
 Advantages over Google analytics includes but not limited to Detailed information of each and all visitors, ability to engage with visitors using live chat tool, heatmap for each pages, carefully pre-generated and categorized reports, real-time analytics on all reports and much more...